renderedtext/vim-bdd/README.md

 vim-bdd
 =======

 Vim functions to run RSpec and Cucumber on the current cursor or file.
+It also supports Spork and Zeus.

 Shortcuts: